JayellWolfe/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-# Egg Case
+Egg Case
-# Starting on the ground  floor
+ -- Starting on the ground  floor
-# Find the middle floor between the start point and the top floor (n)
-# run until floor f:
+ -- Find the middle floor between the start point and the top floor (n) --run until floor f:
-    # drop the egg
+    -- drop the egg
-    # if the egg breaks:
+    -- if the egg breaks:
-        # move to the middle point between current location and the ground
+        - then move to the middle point between current location and the ground -- else:
-    # otherwise:
-        # move to the middle point between current location and the top floor
-# return floor f
+        -- move to the middle point between current location and the top floor -- return floor f
-# floor f is the highest floor where the egg doesn't break
+ -- floor f is the highest floor where the egg doesn't break

-#giving a O(log(n)) time
+ -- giving a O(log(n)) time